DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ---
 layout: manual
-title: Integration Manual
+title: Integration Manual eCommerce Cielo
 description: The purpose of this documentation is to guide the developer on how to integrate with Cielo's API Cielo e-Commerce.
 search: true
 translated: true
 categories: manual
 tags:
-  - API e-Commerce Cielo
+  - API Payment
 language_tabs:
   json: JSON
   shell: cURL